alexbrazier/package-bundle/README.md

 * Cache previous downloads, so you only download dependencies once
 * Download all package dependencies
 * Maintains npm registry folder structure to upload to package manager
+* Specify version of package
+* Read packages from package.json

 ## Importing into Artifactory